trailblazer/trailblazer.github.io/gems/representable/3.0/api.md

     song.artist.name #=> "The Police"

+The default behavior is - admittedly - very primitive.
+Representable's parsing allow rich mapping, object creation and runtime checks.
+Read about [populators](populator.html) to learn how that works.

 ### Document Nesting

 Not always does the structure of the desired document map to your objects.
 The `::nested` method allows structuring properties within a separate section while still mapping the properties to the outer object.